-To complete this guide on the best gear for shooting the Milky Way, you should also consider these following accessories:
+To complete this guide on the best gear for shooting the Milky Way, you should also consider the following accessories:

 - Headlamp: Probably the most fundamental accessory for night and Milky Way photography.
 Make sure it’s light, reliable, and you can use a red-light mode.
 I love this headlamp, and it’s the one I always use on my Milky Way sessions.

 - Photography gloves: The Heat Company gloves are the best gloves for night photography.
 They design gloves specifically for photographers, so your hands and fingers can work at cold temperatures.
-You can see here the Heat Company review of the gloves I use.
+Here is the Heat Company review of the gloves I use.

-- Remote shutter: I normally use the remote shutter built-in my camera, but if your camera doesn’t include this mode or if you want to shoot a Milky Way timelapse, it’s convenient to have a Remote shutter for Milky Way like this.
+- Remote shutter: I normally use the remote shutter built into my camera, but if your camera doesn’t include this mode or if you want to shoot a Milky Way time-lapse, it’s convenient to have a remote shutter for Milky Way like this.

 Night Photography equipment rental

-Remember that it doesn’t matter your budget or skills; there is a good camera to photograph the Milky Way for you.
+Remember that it doesn’t matter what your budget or skills are; there is a good camera to photograph the Milky Way for you.

-And, if you cannot afford the camera you would like to have, you can also rent the night photography equipment in the USA for that particular trip.
+If you cannot afford the camera you would like to have, you can also rent night photography equipment in the USA for your particular trip.

 In my case, my photo gear is great for night and Milky Way photography.
-However, when I take safaris or wildlife trips, I always rent a specific telephoto lens with Lensrental; It’s cheap and straightforward.
-Besides, if you rent your equipment through this link and use the promo code ATLAS15, you will get a 15% discount.
+However, when I take safaris or wildlife trips, I always rent a specific telephoto lens with Lensrental.
+It’s cheap and straightforward.
+Plus, if you rent your equipment through this link and use the promo code ATLAS15, you will get a 15% discount.